abcsFrederick/l2p/README.md

 print(length(x))
 print(x);

-How to use a user univers:
+#How to use a user universe:
 library(l2p)
 options(width=10000)
 options(max.print=999999)